rephillips/debugging_splunk/README.md

-# debugging_splunkd - collecting pstacks
+# pstacks on main splunkd
 collecting pstacks on the main splunkd PID